Running a Session

 Branch Selector

 When a new worktree session is created, the prompt toolbar includes a branch selector that lets you pick the branch the worktree will be created from.
-The chosen ref is passed to git worktree add -b acp-session/<session-id> <path> <branch> as the start point, so the session begins at exactly that commit.
+The session's new branch is started from exactly that commit.
 Once the first prompt is sent the selector locks to indicate the base branch is fixed; changing it afterwards from the session view recreates the worktree against the new ref.

-The selector is only meaningful when the session has a git worktree, so Braide hides it entirely in the modes where a base branch would have no effect:
+The selector only appears when the session has a git worktree, so it is hidden for:

-Project Root session (explicitly created)Hidden — project-root sessions don't track a base branch and don't own a session branch, so the selector would be inert.
+• Project Root sessions — these don't track a base branch or own a session branch, so the selector would have no effect.

-Scratch sessionHidden — scratch sessions run in an empty directory with no git repository at all.
+• Scratch sessions — these run in an empty directory with no git repository at all.

 Sending Prompts